Menu Close

 Our Recent Engagements

 Seatone’s work spans nearly twenty countries and has generated broad and lasting impacts.
-Learn about some of our most recent engagements and download workshop summaries, reports and practical tools embedded in the project descriptions below.
+Learn about some of our most recent engagements and download workshop summaries, reports and practical tools in blue in the project descriptions below.

 NOAA Fisheries and Gulf States Marine Fisheries Commission

-Seatone currently provides facilitation support to NOAA Fisheries and the Gulf States Marine Fisheries Commission.
-This project seeks to enhance existing fishery independent surveys or develop new surveys as the Gulf of Mexico moves towards Ecosystem Based Fishery Management (EBFM).
-New surveys will consider technological advances and the impetus of fishery managers to transition to EBFM.
-An implementation plan will be developed to guide the transition of existing fishery independent surveys to more optimal designs.
-At the outset, Seatone conducted a situational assessment to identify current and future data needs; propose new analysis approaches; and explore how the steering committee will help design a set of larger stakeholder workshops.
-Seatone currently supports the steering committee, three technical subcommittees, and later will support large stakeholder workshops.
+From 2021 to 2023, Seatone provided facilitation support to NOAA Fisheries and the Gulf States Marine Fisheries Commission (GSMFC) to convene a project which sought to enhance existing fishery independent surveys or develop new surveys as the Gulf of Mexico moves towards Ecosystem Based Fishery Management.
+At the outset, Seatone conducted a situational assessment to identify current and future data needs; support the project coordinator and technical team to propose new analysis goals and approaches; and explore how the steering committee would advance its collaborative work.
+Over the course of two years, Seatone then provided facilitation support to the steering committee and three established technical subcommittees.
+View the final Optimizing Fishery Independent Surveys in the Gulf of Mexico Project Report

 World Wildlife Fund